An Open Letter to the American Zen Community

 One result of this dissonance is that the glowing references to known abusers are still everywhere you look.
 The Minnesota Zen Center’s website proclaims, “Katagiri Roshi is remembered with appreciation for his deep prac-tice, wise teaching, and warm heart.”

 A more in-depth biography on offer begins with nothing short of hagiography: “Katagiri Roshi was a beloved figure during his lifetime.
-The pro-found yet human way in which he presented Buddhism touched people’s hearts and inspired many to study, practice, and teach Zen as a lifelong path.
+The profound yet human way in which he presented Buddhism touched people’s hearts and inspired many to study, practice, and teach Zen as a lifelong path.
 He supported equality for women in all aspects of Zen practice….”

 Along with more fawning descriptions of his character and a heartrending depiction of his childhood, there is a brief mention of his “affairs” and “inappropriate sexual behavior” with female members of his sangha.
 The words “abuse,” “coercion,” “lie” and “secrecy” do not appear in the document, and the word “trauma” is used only in reference to Katagiri’s childhood experiences.
 Katagiri’s reputation as a wise and kind man is firmly centered in this version of the story.
 The full humanity and suffering of his victims is barely acknowledged and there is not even a hint of suggestion that Katagiri should have faced any consequence more severe than the mild censure on offer.

-Other known abusers also continue to benefit from our collective refusal to publicly and unequivocally acknowledge the individual and collective trauma caused by clergy sex abuse.
-Until their biographies are rewritten to center the women they harmed, no real change is possible.
-Unless we accept that a man cannot be both a sexual predator and a wise Zen master, American Zen has no credibility as a philosophy of ethics and is certainly not a safe place for people of vulnerable genders.
+Until the biographies of Zen abusers are rewritten to center the women they harmed, no real change is possible.
+Unless we accept that a man cannot be both a sexual predator and a wise and brilliant Zen master, American Zen has no credibility as a philosophy of ethics and is certainly not a safe place for people of vulnerable genders.

-Some sanghas have published statements of ethics and have instituted systems for reporting instances of abuse.
-This is a very positive first step.
-To support these statements, we must also be fully transparent with all new and existing students about the history of clergy sex abuse in our lineages.
-We must allow everyone to choose for themselves whether to study the teachings of known abusers.
+To further support these statements of ethics, we must also be fully transparent with all new and existing members of our communities about the history of clergy sex abuse in our lineages.
+We must allow everyone to choose for themselves whether to study the teachings of known abusers (though it’s unclear why we insist on continuing to offer them as an option at all).
 This is the only way to end the culture of gaslighting and denial.
 Without these actions, a statement of ethics is a hollow gesture.

 Instituting an Ethic of Care

-Most of the individuals I observe putting care into action are cis-women, non-binary, and trans.
-This requires an immense amount of emotional labor and puts them at risk for retraumatization.
+Most of the individuals I observe attempting to build safe communities on a foundation of love and care are cis-females, non-binary, and trans.
+This requires an immense amount of emotional labor and puts us at risk for re-traumatization.
 To require vulnerable people to do the work of advocating for their own safety is an unconscionable failure of empathy.
 Cis-males must take up this work as their own, just as the onus of advocating for racial justice must be on people who are not members of vulnerable races and ethnicities.
+Until a significant majority of people who hold the power to create change take up the burden of this labor, no American Zen space can claim to truly value the lives of Zen women more than it values the reputations of Zen men.

 References and Resources